Sandhya-Jayashree/Eeki-dev-test/README.md

 # Eeki Dev App - Testing Guide

-This guide explains how to use the comprehensive test suite created for your Production Data Collection app based on the discovered UI elements.
+This guide explains how to use the comprehensive test suite created for the Eeki Dev app based on the discovered UI elements.

 ## 📋 Overview

-The test suite includes multiple specialized test scripts designed to thoroughly test your app's functionality:
+The test suite includes multiple specialized test scripts designed to thoroughly test the app's functionality:

 ### Test Suites Created